Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Changepoint Detection: Lorden's Minimax Change Detection Theory

-6. \cite{PollakTartakovsky-SS09} proved strict optimality of the repeated SR procedure that starts from zero in the problem of detecting distant changes.
+6. \citet{PollakTartakovsky-SS09} proved strict optimality of the repeated SR procedure that starts from zero in the problem of detecting distant changes.

-7. \cite{MoustPolTarCS09} performed a detailed comparison of CUSUM and SR procedures which shows that the CUSUM is better in terms of the conditional expected detection delay $\Eb_\nu[T-\nu | \mid T> \nu]$ for relatively small values of the change point $\nu$ but less effective than the SR procedure for relatively large $\nu$.
+7. \citet{MoustPolTarCS09} conducted a thorough comparison of CUSUM and SR procedures, demonstrating that CUSUM outperforms SR in terms of the conditional expected detection delay $\Eb_\nu[T-\nu | T> \nu]$ for relatively small values of the change point $\nu$.
+However, SR proves to be more effective than CUSUM for relatively large $\nu$.

-8. \cite{LordenPollak-as05,LordenPollak-SQA08} proposed adaptive SR and CUSUM procedures that exploit one-step delayed estimators of unknown parameters $\theta$ (an estimate $\hat{\theta}_{n-1}$ is used after observing the sample of size $n$) as in the Robbins--Siegmund one-sided adaptive SPRT (see \cite{RobbinsSiegmund-Berkeley70,RobbinsSiegmund-AS74}) and compared their performance with that of the mixture-based SR procedure.